 When performing a squat your goal is to get your hip crease slightly below your knees.
 In doing so your knees should never pass over your feet!
 If your knees move forward over your feet in your descent all of your body weight will transfer forward to the balls of your feet.
 This creates an immense amount of anterior shear on the knee joint and in time or with heavy weight could potentially cause serious injury.

-Ideally you want your knees to stay right above your feet as your rear-end makes the descent to slightly below parallel.
-In this position you should feel all of your body weight distributed through your heels.
-You know you are moving in the right direction if you feel like you are falling backwards.
+Ideally, you want your knees to stay right above your feet as your rear-end makes the descent to slightly below parallel.
+In this position, you should feel all of your body weight distributed through your heels.
+You know you are moving in the right direction if you feel like you are falling backward.

-Click this link to watch a video discussing proper squat technique.
+Click this link to watch a video discussing proper squat techniques.

-And as always if you are limited in your daily activities or exercises due to what you feel is lower back, hip, or knee pain CLICK HERE to schedule an appointment and exam at our Naperville office with one of our chiropractic sports specialist.
+And as always if you are limited in your daily activities or exercises due to what you feel is lower back, hip or knee pain CLICK HERE to schedule an appointment and exam at our Naperville office with one of our chiropractic sports specialists.